Editorial guide

 Section 5

-Move from Comparing saved videos before choosing a face yoga to a guide
+Move from App comparison: saved videos to a guide

 After reading, the next step should fit a private check-in where the user wants notes without feeling scored.
-For "How to compare saved videos before choosing a face yoga app", repeat the same sequence long enough to learn from it.
+For "App comparison: saved videos", repeat the same sequence long enough to learn from it.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not make medical or skin-care decisions for the reader.
-The useful outcome is simple: the right.
+The useful outcome is simple: the right reader leaves with one repeatable next move.